neloefm1/SenseFOG-Documentation/Instructions.md

 - On Mendely, PD18 Walk JSON needs to be updated
 - check if PD10 files contain ECG artefacts
 - Provide detailed explanation of the code and the associated output
+- Update the titles of the repository on GitHub and Mendely Data

 -